 LMS + CAMS 4-Ever: Online Learning’s New Power Couple

 Digital content and online learning are far from new, but as we have learned – especially in light of the past year – quality online learning experiences are in high demand.
-In fact, many K-12 schools and school districts across the U.S. have opted to continue virtual learning options for students indefinitely.
+In fact, many post-secondary institutions and school districts across the U.S. have opted to continue virtual learning options for students indefinitely.
 Organizations are assessing their capabilities and the tools they use, and many have implemented not only the traditional Learning Management System (LMS) but also a Content Authoring Management System (CAMS) to deliver the highest quality content and learning experience.
 There is a lot of confusion, though, on the differences between an LMS and CAMS.
 Does your organization need both?
 When is the right time to integrate a CAMS with my LMS?
 Let’s dive into these important questions and distinctions.

 A Brief History of Online Learning and the LMS